TURNING YOUR LIFE OVER TO GOD

 In most evangelical and charismatic churches, the process is as follows.
 First, one decides to accept Jesus as one’s savior and to use him to connect with the Will of the Father.
 Then, during a church service, he or she walks up the church isle past the worshippers and steps up onto a raised platform or podium for all to see.

 The pastor or minister asks if you are ready to turn your life over to God and Christ.
-If one says yes, he anoints the head with a little oil, administers a blessing and welcomes you into the “body of Christ”.
+If one says yes, he may anoint the head with a little oil, administers a blessing and welcomes you into the “Body of Christ”.
 Until that time, the person is a worshipper, but not a formal member of the body of Christ.

 FOR THOSE WHO DO NOT ATTEND AN EVANGELICAL CHURCH

-If one does not belong to a church, the idea of turning your life over to God is exactly the same.
-However, you do it privately, or perhaps with a friend or a group.
+If one does not belong to a church, the idea of turning your life over to God is somewhat different.
+You do it privately or perhaps with a friend or a group.

 Twelve-step programs.
 A type of program that has helped millions of Christians as well as non-Christians are the 12-step programs such as Alcoholics Anonymous and Gambling Anonymous.
 These programs teach the exact same idea as this article, using group support and group pressure to help the process along.
 They describe the process as having 12 steps, which are:

 1. We admitted we were powerless over alcohol (or other problems) - that our lives had become unmanageable.

 2. Came to believe that a Power greater than ourselves could restore us to sanity.